ucsb-cs148-w23/project-t04-interactivesolarsystem/docs/DEPLOY.md

 # Deployment

-This document specifies the deployment strategies applied for our Unity-based project SolarX, an interactive solar system simulator.
+This document specifies the deployment strategies for our Unity-based project SolarX, an interactive solar system simulator.

 ### Local Deployment: